UMM-CSci-4453-S19/lab-2-schon094/README.md

 ```

 You can use this technique when combined with a `WHERE` clause to find rows that have a value in one table, but not a corresponding one  in  the other:

 ```
 SELECT * FROM inventory LEFT JOIN prices ON inventory.id=prices.id where prices.id IS NULL;
 ```

 Of course, every  `LEFT JOIN` has an equivalent `RIGHT JOIN`.

 There is also (theoretically), an `OUTER JOIN` which, effectively is a combination of the `LEFT JOIN` and the `RIGHT JOIN` (in the way you would expect), however, MariaDB doesn't seem to implement it correctly.
+[Method 2 in "How to Simulate FULL OUTER JOIN in MySQL"](https://www.xaprb.com/blog/2006/05/26/how-to-write-full-outer-join-in-mysql/) does appear to work if you want to explore that.

-Before continuing **read the following explanation of SQL joins.
-Be sure to do as many of the examples as you can-- in particular create the tables**:   http://www.codinghorror.com/blog/2007/10/a-visual-explanation-of-sql-joins.html (but remember that mariaDB doesn't do `OUTER JOINS` correctly... so some of this knowledge is, for the moment, theoretical).
+Before continuing **read [this explanation of SQL joins](http://www.codinghorror.com/blog/2007/10/a-visual-explanation-of-sql-joins.html).
+Be sure to do as many of the examples as you can – in particular create the tables and run the queries.** Remember that mariaDB doesn't do `FULL OUTER JOINS` correctly so you'd have to use something like the techniques in "How to simulate FULL OUTER JOIN in MySQL" mentioned above to get those examples to work.
+Your output may not always be in the same order either; in general because we think of query results as _sets_ the order isn't guaranteed unless you do something to explicitly specify the desired order.
+(More about that later.)

 #### The `EXPLAIN` keyword
 By putting the keyword `EXPLAIN` (or `DESCRIBE`-- they're synonyms) in front of a query you get back a table that tells you something about how mariaDB is attempting to optimize your query: